Everlink Architecture Document

 A sample application using EVL - FileShare1.0

 As stated before, the EVL protocol on its own does nothing; it just provides primitives taking advantage of the EVL grid in order to build applications on top of it.
 One of the test services built on top of EVL is File Sharing through the EVLFileShare1.0 service (FSS).
-Other currently implemented services are:
+Other currently implemented services are:- Metadata search service: extract objects that match some search criteria provided a meta data extractor exist for them

 The file summary object